 The controlled remote viewing (CRV) example session shown below was done as a demonstration session by Paul H. Smith for one of his CRV Basic classes.
+(If you are unfamiliar with controlled remote viewing, find out more here.)
 Towards the end of a course, once the students have a good grasp of the CRV process, they get to choose a target for Paul to work fully blind.
 The point of the demonstration is not to “prove” to the students that remote viewing really works (they should have already proved that to themselves over the past several days in completing their own successful remote viewing sessions under blind conditions).
 Rather, Paul conducts these demos so the students can see for themselves the flow and execution of a well-practiced CRVer as he goes through the various stages of a CRV session.
 What follows is a basic level CRV session done up through Stage 3 (you can click on the images to see enlarged versions of the individual pages).

 Stage 1 starts with the giving of the ‘coordinate’ (in this case, ‘080901923’).
 The viewer’s first task is to determine the major gestalt or gestalts of the target.
 In this case, water, land, and various structures are identified as being present.